andy-polhill/angular-casino-lights/README.md

 If you do end up using this, please send/pull request any data that you create.

+##TODO before alpha complete
+- Map Raleway font

-##TODO
+##TODO at some stage
--Improve the speed, currently the min value truly controls the speed -Reset all lights when filter changes
+- Reset all lights when filter changes
--Provide a list of available filters
+- Provide a list of available filters